 What Is the Annual Interest Rate for Security Deposits?

 The City of Chicago’s City Comptroller sets the minimum rate of Chicago security deposit interest for residential rentals regulated by the CRLTO.
-In January of 2018, the City Comptroller set the minimum security deposit interest rate at 0.01% for leases signed in 2018.
+The City Comptroller set the minimum security deposit interest rate at 0.01% for leases signed in 2020.
 You can read more about the current year’s interest rate and previous years’ rates here.

 Are Security Deposits Returned?

 Assuming tenants don’t break the apartment lease or do any damage to the rental beyond ordinary wear and tear, local regulations require the return of the security deposit in a timely fashion.

 What Are the Pros & Cons of A Move-In Fee vs Security Deposit

 For tenants, a security deposit is preferable to a move-in fee.
 The deposit remains the tenant’s property even while it is in the landlords’ hands, and assuming the tenant doesn’t do any major damage to the premises or withhold the rent improperly, the tenant will get that deposit returned.
 A move-in fee, on the other hand, is money that the tenant will never see again – as soon as the tenant pays the move-in fee, it becomes the property of the landlord.

 Though security deposits incentivize tenants to take care of the property, landlords generally prefer move-in fees because they aren’t regulated by the CRLTO or Illinois law and there are no administrative hassles associated with collecting them.
 But landlords should be careful to label the fee as “nonrefundable” on the lease, or tenants might later claim that they believed the fee to be a refundable security deposit.